czim/laravel-cms-core/README.md

 It is a tool that derives its value from letting programmers write code and take control wherever and however they want.

 This CMS is similar to most Laravel CMSes in that it offers a convenient way to quickly set up a user-friendly tool for managing data.
-Where it differs is in being structured through-and-through as a framwork: in a way that lets developers modify its behavior by writing code.
+Where it differs is in being structured through-and-through as a framework: in a way that lets developers modify its behavior by writing code.
 All parts of this CMS are written under the assumption that someone may want to, and should be able to, change the way things work.

 It does this by using Laravel's service container, abstract bindings that you can replace using configuration files, and strategy classes that may be easily swapped out.